How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Q: Can I use kibble instead of commercial treats in my Furbo?

 A: Yes, but with important caveats.
 Kibble must be consistently sized (8-12mm diameter), completely dry, and rounded.
-Irregular kibble shapes are a common jam source.
-Test with 20 pieces first, monitoring for any failures.
-Some pets find kibble less motivating as a “special” treat.
+Irregular kibble shapes are a common source of jam.
+Test with 20 pieces first and monitor for any failures.
+Some pets find kibble less motivating as a "special" treat.

 A: This usually indicates a "soft jam" where the mechanism is moving but not aligned properly, or a treat is stuck in the chute.
 First, try the "Empty Test Toss" with all treats removed.
 If clicking continues, you likely have a broken tooth on the main gear or an obstruction in the pusher mechanism.